kategable/nx/docs/blog/2023-05-16-introducing-the-nx-champions-program.md

 ![](/blog/images/2023-05-16/j58ocCsWEnDe4-8ZMsQd5g.avif)
 _List of Nx Champions_

 We appreciate everyone who was part of the initial group of Nx Champions, but acknowledge that there are more people who could qualify.
-If you are interested in joining the program, fill out the [application form](https://forms.gle/wYd9mC3ka64ki96G7) and let’s talk about it.
+If you are interested in joining the program, fill out the [application form](https://forms.gle/wYd9mC3ka64ki96G7) and let's talk about it.

 ## Learn more about Nx